1. Resume Examples

 Now all you have to do is add four other things.
 So let’s talk about those….

-A resume profile, sometimes known as a summary, personal statement or job objective, consists of three or four lines of text under your header where you describe your professional self and your career aspirations in your own words.
+A resume summary, sometimes known as a profile or personal statement, consists of three or four lines of text where you describe your professional self and career aspirations in your own words.
+You may choose to focus on your artistic style and philosophy in your illustrator resume summary.

 You don’t need to use the word “I.” You don’t even need to use complete sentences.
 But you do need to use provocative and interesting language if you want to get anyone’s attention.